MotazMohd/garage-analysis/README.md

 - Tenant onboarding, verification, and plan activation tooling for SaaS operators
 - Marketplace packaging, entitlements, and compliance automation across tenants
 - 📄 See `Tasks/SuperAdminGovernanceModulePlan/` for three-sprint roadmap and deliverables

+### 🔹 21.
+Localization & Accessibility Platform
+- Bidirectional UI foundations, translation services, and accessibility automation for all channels
+- Translation management workflows, inclusive UX patterns, and compliance dashboards
+- 📄 See `Tasks/LocalizationAccessibilityModulePlan/` for three-sprint roadmap and deliverables